rh-fran6/aap-2.4-migrate/README.md

   - `rsync`: uses `oc rsync` source→local→destination (requires `rsync` binary)
 - Size verification: compares source vs destination `du -s` with tolerance; logs a warning if delta exceeds tolerance
 - SELinux relabel: runs `restorecon -Rvv` on destination path if available

+- If restoring to an external PostgreSQL, the restore CR includes `postgres_configuration_secret: external-restore-postgres-configuration`, so the pre-created Secret must exist in the destination namespace.

 ## Destructive cleanup